 'Save Lolita' Public Service Announcement courtesy: Underdog Entertainment

-There are several groups attempting to retire Lolita from her tank that violates Department of Agriculture size regulations at the Miami Seaquarium to a more humane existence.
-A plan has been proposed by the Orca Network to retire Lolita to a transitional ocean sanctuary in her native waters in the Pacific Northwest.
+Several groups are attempting to retire Lolita from her tank, which violates Department of Agriculture size regulations at the Miami Seaquarium, to a more humane existence.
+The Orca Network has proposed a plan to retire Lolita to a transitional ocean sanctuary in her native waters in the Pacific Northwest.

 Please visit the Orca Network to learn how you can take action to Save Lolita and Fight for her Freedom.

 Photograph courtesy of: Wallie V. Funk Photographs, Center for Pacific Northwest Studies, Western Washington University, Bellingham WA 98225-9123